datum-labs/ElectricSQL-on-Datum/README.md

 ### Set up GCP integration with Datum

-* Follow the instructions in the GCP integration guide to set up your GCP integration with Datum.
+* Follow the instructions in the GCP integration guide to set up your GCP integration with Datum up through the "Create a Project" section.
+You do not need to do the "Create a Workload" step.
   * <https://docs.datum.net/docs/tutorials/infra-provider-gcp/>
   * We'll be using the Location `my-gcp-us-south1-a` and Network `default` from the tutorial.